 “A strong relationship was found between low -frequency hearing thresholds and cardiovascular events.
 In both men and women, there was a statistically significant correlation between low-frequency hearing loss and coronary heart disease and stroke.”
+2

 Do you have heart disease or a family history which increases your risk of heart disease-related hearing loss?
-Please see us for periodic evaluations to accurately assess your type and degree of hearing loss.
-In close coordination with your other healthcare providers, we will suggest healthy options to improve your quality of life and awareness of hearing related cardiovascular risk factors.
+If so, we suggest periodic evaluations to accurately assess your type and degree of hearing loss.
+In close coordination with your other healthcare providers, we will suggest healthy options to improve your quality of life and awareness of hearing-related cardiovascular risk factors.